Nonviolent Communication: Gandhian Principles for Everyday Living

 Article is Copyright © Miki Kashtan 2012

 EDITOR’S NOTE: Miki Kashtan Ph.D. is co-founder of San Francisco Bay Area Nonviolent Communication and is a noted NVC trainer and mediator.
-She hosts Conflict Hotline, has her own blog site, and has published articles in Tikkun magazine, , and elsewhere.
+She hosted the Conflict Hotline, a monthly live call-in TV show on the Berkeley Community Media channel BETV, has her own blog site, and has published articles in Tikkun magazine, , and elsewhere.